PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 bioconda which allows installation with the

-package manager conda
+package manager conda.

-feel free to skip steps that you are familiar with.
+experience with conda feel free to skip steps that you are familiar with.

 While we don't have a dedicated build for Windows up on bioconda yet, you can still install and run on your Windows PC via the Windows Subsystem for Linux.
 This essentially installs a Linux distribution within Windows so that you can install Linux progams and run Linux commands, and it works pretty seamlessly.